WeMakeDevs/events/hashnode/README.md

 At the end of the month, the person who writes the best quality blogs will win the grand prize.

 ### Special track
-Apart from the 4 tracks mentioned above, we will occasionally be having a special track as well.
+Apart from the 4 tracks mentioned below, we will occasionally be having a special track as well.
 This special track will be based on a certain theme for the month.

 You can write blogs on the given theme, submit them, and win a special prize as well.